harucard/AppsForTrainnining/README.md

 # AppsForTrainnining
-List of radom just for trainning  proposal
+List of radom apps just for trainning  proposal